 The School should be kept clean and tidy at all times; tidiness of bedrooms is the responsibility of the occupants.
 Cleaners need unimpeded access.
 Rooms may be checked by House staff and Domestic staff at any time.
 The golden rule regarding respecting our space is, if you make a mess, clear it up!
+Additional charges may be incurred if bedrooms require more than routine cleaning or further tidying by Housekeeping services.

 We ask that all students show respect to their surroundings, taking care of their rooms and the general School buildings.
-If any damage occurs and is attributable to students, then parents will be billed for the cost of repair/replacement.
+If any damage occurs and is attributable to students, then parents will be billed for the cost of repair / replacement.